Kanomble/celery_blast/README.md

 ## BLAST Databases
 ### BLAST database preparation
-Protein sequence files are downloaded from the NCBI FTP site and are passed to the .
+Protein sequence files are downloaded from the NCBI FTP site and are passed to the `makeblastdb` command.
 First the software downloads the refseq assembly summary file from the refseq [FTP](ftp://ftp.ncbi.nih.gov/genomes/refseq/) directory.
 The application loads this summary file into a pandas dataframe,